EmeraldVoid/Pokemon-Re-Battle-2/README.md

 **Q: What platforms can I play this on?**
 A: Windows (natively).
 It may work on Mac using Wine or similar compatibility tools.

+> [!NOTE]
-> **Note:** The developer does not own a Mac, so alternative methods have not been fully tested.
+> The developer does not own a Mac, so alternative methods have not been fully tested.

 **Q: Do I need RPG Maker or Pokémon Essentials installed?**
 A: No. Everything you need is included in the download.